erizov/Professor/semester_06/lecture_37_cost_optimization/autoscaling/README.md

    ML inference service: baseline 2 instances → traffic increases → CPU 80% for 5min → scale up to 5 instances → traffic decreases → CPU 30% for 10min → scale down to 2 instances → cost: pay only for instances used, not idle capacity.

 7. **Time & Space Complexity**
-   - Time: O(1) for metric evaluation, O(T) for instance provisioning where T is instance startup time (typically 1-5 minutes).
+   - Time: O(1) for metric evaluation, O(T) For example provisioning where T is instance startup time (typically 1-5 minutes).
    - Space: O(N·R) where N is number of instances, R is resources per instance (scales with demand).

 8. **Strengths**